-Sail with tall ship Blue Clipper from Portimao and explore the Algarve region of Portugal and Cadiz in Spain before heading further south to visit Gibraltar.
+Sail with tall ship Blue Clipper from Portimao and explore the Algarve region of Portugal and Cadiz in Spain.

 Your tall ship sailing adventure on Blue Clipper begins in the traditional harbour city of Portimao.
 Traditionally known for its ship-building and sardine fishing, this beautiful city still retains its heritage charm and is a great place to begin your sailing holiday in Portugal.

-Enjoy some Autumn sunshine as you explore the coast of Portugal to Cádiz, Ceuta and Gibraltar.
+Enjoy some Autumn sunshine as you explore the coast of Portugal to Cádiz.
 Experience stunning mountains, the air full of the scent of eucalyptus and traditional ancient villages as well as warm wind sailing and good mix of time under sail and time ashore.

 - Fully Crewed tall ship

 - Winter sunshine

 Your tall ship sailing adventure in Portugal will not run a fixed itinerary to make best use of the wind but there are plenty of traditional harbours and natural wonders to explore.
 Explore the fascinating caves and cliff formations of the Algarve region, spending time walking the dramatic coastline and taking the boats paddle-boards to discover caves off the beaten track.